SakuraScripter/todoList/README.md

    git clone https://github.com/userName/repoName.git
    ```

-2. Open the project directory and access the HTML, CSS, and JavaScript files to make any desired changes or improvements.
+2. Open the project directory and right-click the HTML file and choose “Open with Live Server” from the context menu.
+In this case, install the Live Server extension.